 - Dress appropriately for court.
 Business casual is acceptable.
 Do NOT wear shorts, tank tops, hats, flip flops, sandals, etc.

 8. Will I get paid for my jury service?

-- Prospective jurors receive $7.00 for the first day that they appear.
-IF you are selected as a Juror in a trial, you will receive $12.00 for the first day of service and $40.00 for each additional day of service.
+- Prospective jurors receive $20.00 for the first day that they participate in jury selection, and $58.00 for each succeeding day of service.